b9org/b9/docs/BuildARuntime.md

 ### The Deserializer

-The base9 [deserializer] at [b9/src/deserialize.cpp] is responsible for taking the binary module (as output by the frontend compiler), and converting it into the in memory Module (which contains the base9 bytecodes) to be run by the VM.
+The base9 [deserializer] at [b9/src/deserialize.cpp] is responsible for taking the binary module (as output by the frontend compiler), and converting it into the in memory Module to be run by the VM.

 [deserializer]: ./Dictionary.md#deserializer
 [b9/src/deserialize.cpp]: https://github.com/b9org/b9/blob/master/b9/src/deserialize.cpp

 The deserializer is used in base9 in two different ways.
-Firstly, it is used by the VM to convert a binary module to an in memory Module, as described above.
+Firstly, it is used by the VM to convert a binary module to an in memory Module.
 Secondly, it is used by the disassembler at [b9/b9disassemble/b9disassemble.cpp].
 The disassembler employs the base9 deserializer to convert a binary module into a human readable interpretation.
 It is primarily used as a debugging tool.
 Click the link below to learn more:

 [b9/b9disassemble/b9disassemble.cpp]: https://github.com/b9org/b9/blob/master/b9disassemble/b9disassemble.cpp
 [Base9 Disassembler](./Disassembler.md)